MRP ₹42

 About Onton Syrup

-Onton Syrup is an antiemetic medicine.
-It is used in the treatment of paediatric gastroenteritis in infants and children aged 6 months to 12 years.
-It is also used in the prevention of nausea and vomiting associated with moderately emetogenic cancer chemotherapy in children aged six months and above.
-Nausea is an uneasy feeling in which a person feels an urge to vomit, while vomiting is the natural response to the body to forcefully discharge the stomach contents.
+Onton Syrup is primarily used in the prevention of vomiting and nausea.
+Nausea is an uneasy feeling in which a person feels an urge to vomit, while vomiting is the natural response of the body to expel the stomach contents from the mouth forcefully.

-Onton Syrup contains 'Ondanestron', which belongs to serotonin 5-HT3 receptor antagonists.
-It works by blocking the action of a chemical called serotonin in the body, which is responsible for causing nausea and vomiting.
-As a result, Onton Syrup prevents the sensation of nausea and vomiting caused by cancer chemotherapy.
+Onton Syrup contains Ondansetron, which works by blocking the action of a chemical in the body (serotonin) responsible for causing nausea and vomiting.

 Uses of Onton Syrup